 I guess if you nibble the frog gently enough, he doesn’t realize he’s being eaten until it’s too late?

 We didn’t try any of those things.
 But we had the Fried Glutinous Rice Balls (really tasty), the Sautéed Eggplant with String Beans (great), the Homestyle Noodles (solid), and a fish dish, I think the Boiled Fish with Rattan Pepper (delicious and numbing, but with a lot of little bones).
-The photo at the top of this post is from that meal; as you can see, this place is more upscale than Chengdu Style.
+The photo below is from that meal; as you can see, this place is more upscale than Chengdu Style.
 Again, I dug the numbing business but my wife and younger daughter didn’t (though it didn’t ruin the meal for them either).

 Now, it could be that we newbies are just not used to the numbing effect, right?
 Well, my older daughter asked one of her Chinese friends for his opinion of the peppercorns, and he replied, “My mom used to put them in soups and chickens and such when I was a kid, and I hated it.
 Always ruined my day when I accidentally chewed them.
 You can generally find them lined up on the side of a finished plate.”
 So it appears they’re just not for everyone.